Rough Feet Homemade Remedy

 How To Use Foot Scrubs

 You can apply a foot scrub whilst you are in the bath or after a foot soak.
 Work about a tablespoon of the scrub mixture into the hardened skin on the feet.
 Coat the feet from heel to toe and work the mixture into the skin in small, circular motions.
 Pay careful attention to areas that are particular dry, like the heel and big toe.
 Rinse off the scrub and ensure you dry your feet thoroughly before applying moisturising cream or lotion.
-Repeat the treatment regularly to keep hard, rough skin at bay.Business energy with a difference
+Repeat the treatment regularly to keep hard, rough skin at bay.Business Energy With a Difference from Purely Energy

 - How to Reduce Cankles